1. Development of Agile Methodology

 While Agile is inherently scalable, organizations must carefully plan and coordinate when scaling Agile for larger projects or within larger organizations.
 Adopting frameworks like the Scaled Agile Framework (SAFe) can provide a structured approach to addressing scalability challenges.
 Such frameworks introduce additional layers of coordination and communication to maintain Agile principles at scale.

-To help with the succesful implementation of the Agile methodology, there are a few Best Practices that will greatly facilitate the process.
+To help with the successful implementation of the Agile methodology, there are a few Best Practices that will greatly facilitate the process.

 A phased approach to Agile implementation is often beneficial, starting with pilot projects.
 This allows teams to gain hands-on experience, identify challenges specific to their context, and gradually adapt to Agile practices.
 Success in pilot projects builds confidence and support for broader implementation.